rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/proposal.md

 * A member of the SIG should also come from the Core/RelEng team, in the case that the SIG produces packages for use on a Rocky system.
 * General reports, requests, and communication, on at least a quarterly basis, will be required with the Rocky Linux project board

+It is also highly recommended to have packaged software (if applicable) to present in the proposal, e.g. on a Fedora Copr project or another setting.

 ## Proposal Process

 It is up to the requestor to: